YargKlnc/Credit-Risk-Classification/README.md

 Using various techniques to train and evaluate a model based on loan risk with a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

-**Instructions**
+**Instructions and Implementation**

-The instructions for this Challenge are divided into the following subsections:
+The instructions for this Challenge are divided into three main sections:

-•	Split the Data into Training and Testing Sets

-•	Create a Logistic Regression Model with the Original Data

-•	Write a Credit Risk Analysis Report

 # 1- Split the Data into Training and Testing Sets

-Open the starter code notebook and use it to complete the following steps:
+## Instructions:

 1. Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

 2. Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.

-NOTE: A value of 0 in the “loan_status” column means that the loan is healthy.
-A value of 1 means that the loan has a high risk of defaulting.
+   *Note: A value of 0 in the “loan_status” column means that the loan is healthy, while a value of 1 indicates a high risk of defaulting.*

 3. Split the data into training and testing datasets by using train_test_split.

+## Implementation:

+1. The lending_data.csv data was successfully read from the Resources folder into a Pandas DataFrame.

+2. The labels set (y) and features set (X) were created, distinguishing between healthy loans (0) and high-risk loans (1).

+3. The data was effectively split into training and testing datasets using the train_test_split method.

 # 2- Create a Logistic Regression Model with the Original Data

-Use your knowledge of logistic regression to complete the following steps:
+## Instructions:

 1. Fit a logistic regression model by using the training data (X_train and y_train).

 2. Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.

 3. Evaluate the model’s performance by doing the following:

-  o	Generate a confusion matrix.
+   - Generate a confusion matrix.

-  o	Print the classification report.
+   - Print the classification report.

 4. Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

+## Implementation:

+1. A logistic regression model was successfully fitted using the training data (X_train and y_train).

+2. Predictions for the testing data labels were saved using the testing feature data (X_test) and the fitted model.

+3. Model performance was evaluated, resulting in the generation of a confusion matrix and the printing of a classification report.

+4. The logistic regression model demonstrated effective prediction for both healthy loans (0) and high-risk loans (1).

 # 3- Write a Credit Risk Analysis Report

+## Instructions:

-Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
-You should write this report as the README.md file included in your GitHub repository.
+Write a brief report in the README.md file included in your GitHub repository, adhering to the following structure:

-Structure your report by using the report template that Starter_Code.zip includes, ensuring that it contains the following:

 1. An overview of the analysis: Explain the purpose of this analysis.

 2. The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

 3. A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.

-**Requirements**
+## Implementation:

+The analysis README.md file was created, providing the following:

+1. An overview was presented, explaining the purpose of the credit risk analysis.

+2. Results were summarized in a bulleted list, describing the accuracy score, precision score, and recall score of the logistic regression model.

+3. A comprehensive summary of the machine learning model results was provided, along with a justified recommendation for its use by the company, showcasing the effectiveness of the approach.

+**Tasks Completed**

-*Split the Data into Training and Testing Sets:*
+*Splitting the Data into Training and Testing Sets:*

-•	Read the lending_data.csv data from the Resources folder into a Pandas DataFrame
+• Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

-•	Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns
+• Created the labels set (y) from the “loan_status” column, and then created the features (X) DataFrame from the remaining columns.

-•	Split the data into training and testing datasets by using train_test_split
+• Split the data into training and testing datasets by using train_test_split.

-*Create a Logistic Regression Model*
+*Creating a Logistic Regression Model:*

-•	Fit a logistic regression model by using the training data (X_train and y_train)
+• Fitted a logistic regression model by using the training data (X_train and y_train).

-•	Save the predictions on the testing data labels by using the testing feature data (X_test) and the fitted model
+• Saved the predictions on the testing data labels by using the testing feature data (X_test) and the fitted model.

-•	Evaluate the model’s performance by doing the following:
+• Evaluated the model’s performance:

-  o	Generate a confusion matrix
+o Generated a confusion matrix.

-  o	Generate a classification report
+o Generated a classification report.

-  o	Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
+o Answered the following question: How well did the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-*Write a Credit Risk Analysis Report*
+*Credit Risk Analysis Report:*

-•	Provide an overview that explains the purpose of this analysis
+• Provided an overview that explains the purpose of this analysis.

-•	Using a bulleted list, describe the accuracy, precision, and recall scores of the machine learning model
+• Using a bulleted list, described the accuracy, precision, and recall scores of the machine learning model.

-•	Summarize the results from the machine learning model.
-Include your justification for recommending the model for use by the company.
-If you don’t recommend the model, justify your reasoning
+• Summarized the results from the machine learning model.
+Included justification for recommending the model for use by the company.
+If not recommending the model, justified the reasoning.

 # References